 You’re also more likely to suffer from ingrown toenails if you cut your nails at an angle instead of straight across.

 The symptoms of ingrown toenails vary, but common telltale signs include:

 If you have diabetes or another condition that affects blood flow to your feet, you may also develop open wounds or ulcers that ooze pus.

 There’s no way to prevent ingrown toenails entirely, but there are steps you can take to significantly lower your risk.
 For example, wearing tight shoes puts pressure on your toenails, increasing your risk of an ingrown nail.
 Lower your risk by investing in comfortable shoes with plenty of room in the toe box.

 Most of the time, conservative methods of care like soaking your feet in warm water or taking non-steroidal anti-inflammatories (NSAIDs) can provide significant relief.
-But if your nail becomes infected or your symptoms persist, Dr. Gonzalez may recommend a different type of treatment such as:
+But if your nail becomes infected or your symptoms persist, Dr. Gonzalez or Dr. Sanchez may recommend a different type of treatment such as:

-During this procedure, Dr. Gonzalez carefully extracts your toenail from your skin and places a splint underneath it.
+During this procedure, your provider carefully extracts your toenail from your skin and places a splint underneath it.
 The splint helps your toenail grow outward and away from your skin.

 Partially or fully removing the nail is an outpatient surgical procedure.
-Dr. Gonzalez injects a local anesthetic into your toe, numbing it completely.
-Then he removes a portion of your toenail and nail bed.
-Afterward, he writes you a prescription for antibiotics and provides you with a list of recovery instructions.
+Dr. Gonzalez or Dr. Sanchez injects a local anesthetic into your toe, numbing it completely.
+Then, your provider removes a portion of your toenail and nail bed.
+Afterward, they write you a prescription for antibiotics and provide you with a list of recovery instructions.